 Luckily I now have a happy, healthy, intelligent five year old, who is doing really well in his first year at school.
 For the most part, the whole experience feels like a lifetime ago, but some days it feels like yesterday.
 He recently had to take his first baby picture to school for a project, and so I explained to him a bit more about his early arrival.
 His first picture is quite different to most newborn baby photos.
 "Yeah I know, I'm the smallest in my class because I was early" he said quite proudly, shoving the picture in his book bag.
 He wasn’t fazed at all and I wouldn't want it any other way.

-If you have been affected by any of the issues mentioned in this post, please call our helpline for support on 0500 618 140.
+If you have been affected by any of the issues mentioned in this post, please call the Bliss helpline for support.
 If you would like to share your story with Bliss, please firstname.lastname@example.org.